 Call ahead to a healthcare professional if you develop a fever and symptoms of respiratory illness, such as cough or difficulty breathing, and have been in close contact with a person known to have COVID-19 or if you live in or have recently traveled to an area with ongoing spread.

 Tell your healthcare professional about your recent travel or contact.
 Your healthcare professional will work with the state's public health department and CDC to determine if you need to be tested for COVID-19.
+The list of Georgia Department of Public Health COVID-19 testing sites throughout the state can be found here.

-Are there cases in Georgia?
+How many cases are there in Georgia?

-There are confirmed cases in Georgia.
 Click here to view confirmed cases by county.

 How do I protect myself and my family?